Engineering & Modeling Research

 Olson is also a co-PI and founder of the Fracture Research and Application Consortium and the Structural Diagenesis Initiative.

-Olson’s research focuses on rock mechanics issues in the petroleum industry, most recently including hydraulic fracturing from horizontal wells and in natural fractured reservoirs (e.g., shale, tight gas sandstones), shear-enhanced permeability due to deformation in heavy oil reservoirs stimulated by steam injection, modeling production from unconventional gas and oil reservoirs, wellbore stability and reservoir compaction and subsidence.
+Olson’s research focuses on fundamental issues in fracture pattern development and rock mechanics issues in the petroleum industry, most recently including hydraulic fracturing from horizontal wells and in natural fractured reservoirs (e.g., shale, tight gas sandstones), shear-enhanced permeability due to deformation in heavy oil reservoirs stimulated by steam injection, modeling production from unconventional gas and oil reservoirs, wellbore stability and reservoir compaction and subsidence.

 Olson leads the Geomechanics Testing Laboratory which has capabilities for a wide range of rock property tests and experiments.
 The lab houses several load frames, which provide for the deformation of specimens over a range in size, geometry and load.
 The laboratory also conducts analog model experiments.